eth-educators/eth-docker/SETUP.md

 timedatectl
 ```

 Then install the ntp package.
-It will start automatically. `sudo apt update && sudo apt install ntp`
+It will start automatically.<br />
+`sudo apt update && sudo apt install ntp`

 Check that ntp is running correctly: Run `ntpq -p` , you expect to see a number of ntp time servers with
 IP addresses in their `refid`, and several servers with a refid of `.POOL.`